Marketing Intermediate Updated 2026-03-22

 Start with exit surveys to understand why customers leave.
 Then fix the top 2-3 reasons.
 Common fixes include improving customer onboarding, adding proactive support triggers, and building features your best customers actually request.

-Want to keep customers engaged with consistent, valuable content? theStacc publishes 30 SEO-optimized articles to your site every month — automatically.
+Want to keep customers engaged with consistent, valuable content? theStacc publishes 30 SEO-optimized articles to your site every month.
+Automatically.
 Start for $1 →

 Sources

-Start Free Trial
+Start Your $1 Trial

 $1 for 3 days · Cancel anytime